-By using our FREE Hazard Perception Test CGI clip, you'll have a better understanding of when you're supposed to click in the official DVSA test, and we've provided real examples of what is seen as a hazard.
+By using our Hazard Perception Test CGI clips provided with our Driving Theory Test 4 in 1 Kit app, you’ll have a better understanding of when you’re supposed to click in the official DVSA test, and we’ve provided real examples of what is seen as a hazard.

-So, if you want to get that first-time test pass, practice your skills now with our FREE Hazard Perception Test CGI clip.
+So, if you want to get that first-time test pass, practice your skills now with our Hazard Perception Test CGI clips.

 What is a hazard in the 2023 Hazard Perception Test?